Coroner: Shooter in triple murder-suicide was fired from job

 WYALUSING, Pa.
-(AP) - A man who killed his mother, stepfather and another man before taking his own life in northern Pennsylvania had recently been fired from his job and stopped taking medications, a coroner said.
+(AP) - A coroner says a man who killed his mother, stepfather and another man before taking his own life in northern Pennsylvania had recently been fired from his job and stopped taking medications.

-Authorities in Bradford County have said Jesse Lee Northrup, 31, shot Edwin Bidlack, 54, who installed and repaired furnaces, and also killed his wife Candy Diane Bidlack, 60, and his employee Johnnie Johnson, 48, before killing himself in a Wyalusing home.
+Authorities in Bradford County have said 31-year-old Jesse Lee Northrup shot 54-year-old Edwin Bidlack, who installed and repaired furnaces, his 60-year-old wife Candy Diane Bidlack and his 48-year-old employee Johnnie Johnson before killing himself in a Wyalusing home.

-Coroner Thomas Carman said Northup had stopped taking several medications, and added that three of them - all mental health medications -“are concerning to stop abruptly and for a long period of time.”
-A few days prior to the shootings, he said, Northrup was fired from his place of employment.
+Coroner Thomas Carman said Northrup had stopped taking his prescribed medications and added that three of those medications “are concerning to stop abruptly and for an extended period of time.”

-Northrup used a .40 caliber semiautomatic handgun he had picked up the day before the shootings, Carman said.

-Candy Bidlack, his mother, died first of a single gunshot wound to the head in the late morning Friday in an act the coroner called “by ultimate surprise.”
-Her body was found in a camper on the property.

 Copyright © 2019 The Washington Times, LLC.